 What are my options for feeding my baby?

 Where can I get more information about pregnancy and RMS?

-lotes/your own questions
+Notes/your own questions

-Please see additional Important Safety Information throughout and on page 8.
+See Important Safety Information throughout and on page 8.
 See Rebif Prescribing Information and Medication Guide and discuss with your healthcare provider.

-US-REB-00451 10/23
+US-REB-00451 02/22